wilson-ye-chen/stein_thinning_start/index.md

 Chopin N, Ducrocq G (2021) Fast compression of MCMC output. [arXiv](https://arxiv.org/abs/2107.04552)

 South LF, Riabiz M, Teymur O, Oates C (2021) Post-Processing of MCMC.
 Annual Reviews of Statistics and its Application, to appear. [arXiv](https://arxiv.org/abs/2103.16048)

+### Acknowledgements

+This work was supported by the Lloyd’s Register Foundation Programme on Data-Centric Engineering and the Programme on Health and Medical Sciences at The Alan Turing Institute (UK), the British Heart Foundation (SP/18/6/33805, RG/15/9/31534, PG/15/91/31812, FS/18/27/33543), the UK Research and Innovation Strategic Priorities Fund (EP/T001569/1), the UK Engineering and Physical Sciences Research Council (EP/P01268X/1, NS/A000049/1, EP/M012492/1), the UK National Institute for Health Research (II-LB-1116-20001) and the Wellcome Trust (WT 203148/Z/16/Z).